wzzkrishna/Stealth-maze/README.md

-# Stealth Maze
+# Stealth-maze

-This is my personal game development project.
-It includes two different game experiences made completely from scratch using basic web coding.
-The main project is a stealth puzzle game called **Stealth Maze PRO**, and the second one is my interactive **RPG Portfolio** layout.
+This is a 2D top-down stealth puzzle game made completely from scratch using basic web coding.
+The goal of the game is to find your way through a maze, avoid an enemy ghost, and reach the exit safely.

 ---

-## 1. Stealth Maze PRO

-This is a 2D top-down game where you play as a character trying to escape a dangerous maze.
-A red enemy tracks you down, and you have to use strategy to avoid it and reach the exit.

-### Main Features
+## Game Features

-* **Random Maps:** The game generates a new map automatically every time you play or change levels.
-As the level increases, the maze gets harder with more dead ends.
+* **Random Maps:** The game generates a completely new maze automatically every time you play or clear a level.
+As you move to higher levels, the maps become much more complex with fewer open paths and more dead ends.
-* **Smart Enemy:** The red enemy does not cheat or walk through walls.
-It walks around randomly, but the moment you come into its line of sight, it starts chasing you at a fast speed.
+* **Natural Enemy AI:** The red enemy ghost moves around the maze naturally without cheating or walking through walls.
+It wanders around on its own, but the moment you enter its straight line of sight, it changes to chase mode and runs after you at a fast speed.
-* **EMP Attack:** If the enemy gets too close, you can press the spacebar (or tap the EMP button on mobile) to launch a shockwave.
-This pushes the enemy back and freezes it for 3 seconds so you can run away.
+* **EMP Shockwave Attack:** If the ghost gets too close to you, you can press the spacebar (or tap the red EMP button on mobile screens) to launch a shockwave.
+This attack pushes the ghost back and freezes it in place for 3 seconds so you can escape.
-* **Smooth Movement:** The movement controls are fixed so your character slides smoothly along the walls instead of getting stuck or glitching at the corners.
+* **Smooth Wall Sliding:** The movement engine is designed so your character slides smoothly along the walls when moving diagonally, instead of getting stuck or glitching at the corners.
-* **Background Music:** The game includes an option to load ambient background music that starts playing automatically on your first click or movement.
+* **Background Music:** The game supports a looping background music track that starts playing automatically as soon as you make your first movement or click on the screen.

-### Controls
-* **Desktop:** Use `W, A, S, D` or `Arrow Keys` to move.
-Press `Spacebar` to use the EMP attack.
-* **Mobile:** Use the on-screen direction buttons to move and the red center button for the EMP attack.
-Supports pressing two buttons together for diagonal movement.

 ---

-## 2. My RPG Portfolio Layout

-This is a creative setup where you can move a character on a green map and walk up to different buildings representing portfolio sections like **My Education**, **My Projects**, and **Contact Me**.
-Pressing the action button opens up the details for that specific section.
+## Game Controls

+* **Desktop:** Use `W, A, S, D` or the `Arrow Keys` to move your character.
+Press `Spacebar` to trigger the EMP attack.
+* **Mobile:** Use the on-screen arrow buttons to move.
+It supports pressing two buttons together for diagonal moving.
+Tap the red center button for the EMP attack.

 ---

 ## Technical Details

-Everything in this project is built using pure frontend code without downloading any heavy external software or game engines.
+The entire game is written in pure frontend web code without using any heavy external game engines or frameworks.

-* **HTML5 Canvas:** Used for drawing the maze grids, player boxes, and visual attack waves on the screen.
+* **HTML5 Canvas:** Used for rendering the maze paths, player boxes, and drawing the visual EMP blast waves on the screen.
-* **Pure JavaScript:** Written from scratch to handle player movement logic, wall collisions, and the enemy tracking system.
+* **Pure JavaScript:** Written from scratch to handle player input, wall collision detection, level transitions, and the ghost's pathfinding logic.
-* **CSS3:** Used for the dark theme, user interface layout, and responsive mobile buttons.
+* **CSS3:** Used for the dark hacker theme setup, font styles, and responsive mobile control buttons.

 ---

-## How to Setup the Code
+## Setup Instructions

 1. Download the `index.html` file into a folder on your computer.
-2. Inside that folder, create a new folder named `sounds`.
+2. Inside that same folder, create a new folder named `sounds`.
-3. Put your background music file inside the `sounds` folder and update this line in the code with your file name:
+3. Put your background music audio file inside the `sounds` folder.
+4. Update this line in the JavaScript code with your exact audio filename:
    ```javascript
    const bgMusic = new Audio('sounds/your-music-file.mp3');